kbrenn02/mini-python-projects/4-turtle/README.md

 Drawing with the turtle library

-To start the quiz, run `python3 main.py` after navigating into the turtle project.
+To start the turtle, run `python3 main.py` after navigating into the turtle project.